Stigant/Starbucks-Project/Starbucks Blog Post.md

 As mentioned at the beginning, what is really missing here is a good estimate of the impact on a user's spend of receiving an offer.
 It is clear from the p-testing section that there is a benefit to sending out an offer beyond just that realised by an additional purchase to redeem the offer.
 For example the 2,10,10 discount led to an increase in mean number of transactions from 1 to 3, and the total spend rose by over $30 as a result.

-Finally there is scope for development of additional heuristics.
+There is also scope for development of additional heuristics.
 Partly these depend on company goals.
 For example we might want to avoid sending offers to big spenders on the basis we think they are unlikely to be swayed by them.
 Conversely we might want to send offers to regular users, even if they would make the purchases anyways, in order to increase brand loyalty and retain their custom.

+Some key areas for future work are as follows:

+* Better identify underlying relationships in the data
+  * Who are social media offers most effective on?
+  * Do any users react negatively to receiving offers?
+* Investigate the use of ensemble models to improve performance
+  * Train alternative models like  Linear Regression and K-means and combine the output
+  * Train models in different ways like Type by Type or All at Once and combine